-As a freelance writer, you’ll likely write an e-Book at some point if not for yourself than someone else.
+As a freelance writer, you’ll likely write an e-Book at some point if not for yourself then for someone else.
 E-books come in all lengths and are getting more advanced every day.
-There are plenty of people and businesses who have job postings in the hundreds, but you can make thousands.

 The key to getting paid well is finding someone who understands just how valuable e-Books are for marketing because almost every business owner uses eBooks or something similar as freebies where people exchange their email addresses for a free eBook.

 As someone who has dealt with grants, I can attest that they aren’t the most exciting writing projects in the world.
 But there is definitely money in grant writing.
 Large non-profit businesses hire freelance writers for grant writing all the time.
 You can make a couple of thousand dollars for each project.

 Long-Form Blog Posts or Ultimate Guides

 Although I write a lot of short blog posts for businesses in the security industry, I love writing long-form articles as well.
 Google loves long-form content and that includes in-depth how-to guides.

 And the best thing about blog content is it’s one of the easiest niches to break into because everyone needs blog posts for solopreneurs to billion-dollar companies.